-Last month we discussed goal-setting and introduced our Professional Growth Wheel.
+Last month we discussed goal-setting and introduced our Professional Growth Wheel™.
 This month we want to focus on the Work Accomplishment section of the wheel.
 This section may appear straightforward.
 Your work accomplishment goals will mirror what’s on the Performance Plan you complete as part of your company’s performance management process.
 Perhaps they are goals like getting that big project over the finish line, bringing in that big account, launching that new project, etc.

 Start by having a thoughtful conversation with your boss.
 Understand their goals, priorities, concerns and pressures.
 Perry McIntosh and Richard Luecke from the American Management Association suggest that being able to answer the following questions will allow you to focus on what is most important for your boss when shaping your objectives: